What is a typical day at Dominican like?

 For security and convenience, a fully enclosed student/faculty parking lot is located at the rear of the campus.
 Security guards are on duty throughout the school day, from 6:45 a.m. to 5:00 p.m., and at all major school functions.
 The campus is fully enclosed, and all visitors are required to enter the Walmsley Avenue front entrance to receive a visitor’s pass.

-St. Mary’s Dominican High School students have been accepted by all Louisiana colleges and universities and have attended numerous out-of-state colleges and universities in the past few years.
-Click here to view a listing of out of state colleges and universities attended by DHS students.
+St. Mary’s Dominican High School students have been accepted by all Louisiana colleges and universities and numerous out-of-state colleges and universities.
+Click here to view a listing.

 What about her locker?

 Each student is assigned one locker and padlock in St. Mary’s Hall and one in the O’Farrell Student Complex for physical education.
 Students are allowed to go to their lockers before and after school, before and after lunch, and during a ten-minute locker break in the morning.

 Some text books are loaned to the students for the academic year.
 All other text books and paperbacks must be purchased through an online text book company.
 All books ordered are then shipped directly to the student.

 Dominican does not grant full tuition waivers.
 However, those in financial need may apply for partial tuition reduction through Smart Tuition Aid.
 Applications for these reductions are available after acceptance and are reviewed in mid-April.
 Work/study grants are based solely on financial need, and reductions apply to tuition only.
 All fees must be paid in full.